hanifprs/hanifprs.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
-subtitle: <a href='#'>Master's Student at the Satellite Oceanography Laboratory, Tohoku University.
+subtitle: Master's Student at <a href="https://ioccg.org/what-we-do/training-and-education/ioccg-sls/">Tohoku University</a>, Sendai, Japan.

 profile:
   align: right